 Link to Policy Statements

-19.1 General
+19.1 General Monitoring Requirements

 Programs, functions or activities supported by federal and/or state funds administered by the Agency must be monitored on a regular basis to assure compliance with applicable federal and/or state requirements.

+This section covers general monitoring requirements, as well as some related entity-specific and program-specific requirements.

+General Requirements for Monitoring

-Contractors that receive federal and/or state funds administered by the Agency must conduct regular fiscal and program monitoring of their activities and those of their subcontractors.
+Grantees that receive federal and/or state funds administered by the Agency must conduct regular fiscal and program monitoring of their activities and those of their subgrantees (subrecipients).
 The monitoring must cover all programs, functions, or activities supported by federal and/or state funds administered by the Agency, and be sufficient to accomplish the following objectives:

 determine that expenditures have been charged to the cost categories and within the cost limitations specified in the applicable laws and regulations;